mpkelly/react-i18n/README.md

 # react-i18n

-An tiny, I18N library for React JS.
-It makes use of the `Context API` to support a hierarchy of language bundles (each of which can be loaded on demand) and the native `Intl` package to provide some formatting utilities for common things like dates and currencies.
-You can include anything else as and when you need it.
+An tiny, i18n library for React JS.
+It makes use of the `Context` API to support a hierarchy of language bundles (each of which can be loaded on demand) and the native `Intl` package to provide some formatting utilities for common things like dates and currencies.
+You can easily include anything else as and when you need to.

 [Compare on Bundlephobia](https://bundlephobia.com/result?p=@mpkelly/react-i18n@0.0.4)